 - 16. Top Marking: Y denotes manufacturing origin and XXXX denotes manufacturing lot number.
 The value of "Y" will depend on the assembly location of the device. - 17.
-The center pad is internally connected to the GND pin.
+The center pad has no electrical function.
 Soldering down the center pad to the GND is recommended for best thermal dissipation, but is optional.